- Ph.D (Nutraceuticals) – University of Cape Town

 - B.F.S.T (Bachelor of Food Science and Technology) – University of Zambia

-Dr. Vincent Nyau joined the University of Zambia, Department of Food Science and Nutrition as Lecturer in September 2006.
+Dr. Vincent Nyau is a Senior Lecturer in the Department of Food Science and Nutrition, School of Agricultural Sciences of the University of Zambia.
+He joined the University of Zambia in 2006 as a Lecturer and rose through the ranks to his current position of Senior Lecturer.
 Dr. Nyau has expertise in food processing, post-harvest technologies, and nutraceuticals.
-He has a demonstrated experience in the coordination and facilitation of workshops and training programs and has participated in several consultancy and research work in the Department.
-Dr. Nyau’s research interests are in the areas of Post-harvest handling of grains and legumes, nutraceuticals, phytochemical profiling of foods, bioactivity of food phytochemicals, and food processing.
+He has a demonstrated experience in project leadership and implementation, staff supervision, coordination and facilitation of workshops and training programs, and has participated in several consultancy and research work in the Department.

 - Nyau V., Prakash, S., Rodrigues, J. and Farrant J. Profiling of phenolic compounds in sprouted common beans and bambara groundnuts, Journal of Food Research, 6(6): 74-82, (2017).